Goal and actions

 The aim of STUE is to create and promote research-based solutions that transform cities into safe, resilient, and sustainable living environments for people of all ages, ethnicities, and capabilities.
 To this end the STUE team will:

-- Organise collaboration events for sharing research findings and creating new ideas.
+- Organise events for sharing research findings and creating new ideas.
 Learn more and sign up here.

 - Support already existing and new multidisciplinary research groups and networks by, for example, organising events, communications, and small funds for collaborative activities.
 Learn more about STUE action grant here.